notesbytom/notesbytom/cisco-switch/switch_udpates.md

 This tool provides a list of security issues, minimum fixed versions, and an overall minimum fixed version to ensure all known security issues have been fixed.

+You can export the list of security issues to a CSV file for reference.